Skip to content

 Espoon teatteri Changes

 For three decades, the idea of a new theatre building in Espoo has been taking shape.
-In this decade, that idea has taken a stride forward as the project plan for the new theatre house was approved by the Espoo City Council on November 21, 2022.
+In this decade, that idea has taken a stride forward as the project plan for the new theatre house was approved by the Espoo City Council in spring 2025.

 Love Simulation EVE and VR Theatre on Tour